The nomination package for the Blavatnik National Awards contains the following documents:

 - Describe up to five of the nominee’s most significant scientific contributions and research accomplishments from their independent career;

-- Be written to be accessible to another scientist working in their overarching disciplinary category (e.g. Life Sciences) but not in their specific field of study (e.g. Neuroscience);
+- Be written to be accessible to another scientist working in their overarching disciplinary category (e.g. Life Sciences) but not necessarily in their specific field of study (e.g. Neuroscience);

 - Include key results, their impact on the nominee’s field of study, and the nominee’s specific role in the described work (especially where the nominee is involved in large collaborations);